polarfire-soc/polarfire-soc-documentation/how-to/re-programming-the-fpga-from-linux.md

 This section explains how to generate and configure a golden image using Libero:

-1. From the Design Flow window, double-click the Export Bistream option.
+1. From the Design Flow window, double-click the "Export Bistream" option.
 Select the SPI checkbox to generate a bitstream with a `spi` extension.
-Click OK
+Click "OK".

     ![](./images/re-programming-the-fpga-from-linux/libero-export-spi-bitstream.jpg)

     Optionally, you can change the name and location of the output file.
-    For demonstration purposes, we are going to leave the default values.
+    For demonstration purposes, we are going to name it `VKPFSOC_TOP.spi` and leave the dafault output directory.
     The default output directory is `polarfire-soc-video-kit-reference-design/VKPFSOC_H264/designer/VKPSOC_TOP/export`.

-2. Add the VKPFSOC_TOP.spi bitstream generated above as a Golden/Recovery image.
+2. Add the VKPFSOC_TOP.spi bitstream generated in step 1 above as a Golden/Recovery image.
    From the Design Flow window, double-click the Configure Design Initialization Data and Memories